notofonts/noto-docs/src/miniarticles/NotoSansTagbanwa.md

 # Noto Sans Tagbanwa

-Noto Sans Tagbanwa is a unmodulated (“sans serif”) design for texts in the Tagbanwa script.
+Noto Sans Tagbanwa is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Tagbanwa_ script.

 Noto Sans Tagbanwa has multiple weights, contains 29 glyphs, and supports 28 characters from the Unicode block Tagbanwa.